srusskih/django-newsletter/README.md

 			# ..
 		)

+3. add `is_subscribed = models.BooleanField()` to your intenal user model

-3. Create tables with django `syncdb` command.
+4. Create tables with django `syncdb` command (and create and rub migrations for internal user's model if required)

-4. Done!
+5. Done!

 License